folknor/pinescript_syntax_checker/README.md

 # PineScript Syntax Checker MCP Server

 A Model Context Protocol (MCP) server and CLI script for checking PineScript syntax using TradingView's API.
+Forked from https://github.com/erevus-cn/pinescript_syntax_checker (thanks to erevus for the original work).

 ## Features

 - Check PineScript syntax using TradingView's official API
 - MCP-compatible server with httpx for async HTTP requests
 - Option to run checks from the CLI (can be run by Codex and is much faster)
+- CLI output drops the unused `scopes` array by default to save context/tokens (`--full-response` keeps it)
 - Detailed error reporting with line and column information

 ## Quick Start